Sample account review

 What we would honestly say

-• The public path suggests where the first leak probably is.
+• The public path suggests where the first issue probably is.

 • Week one is about confirming the pattern, not pretending certainty.

-• The first month should prove whether the callback lane gets tighter.
+• The first month should show whether the estimate-recovery path gets tighter.

 Why that matters

-• The weekly note stays more specific than a generic AI summary.
+• The weekly summary stays more specific than a generic AI summary.

-• The client sees judgment, restraint, and a believable week-one path.
+• The client sees judgment, restraint, and a realistic week-one path.

 • Trust comes from being useful without pretending too much.